Filing an Appeal When Your Social Security Disability Claim Has Been Denied

 Schedule a free consultation with an experienced Social Security Disability attorney today

 The process of obtaining benefits can be an arduous one, especially if you are trying to collect them without any help.
 We welcome the opportunity to speak to you about your Social Security Disability appeal.
-Call the Baltimore Social Security Disability lawyers of Plaxen & Adler, P.A. at 410-730-7737 or contact us to schedule a consultation today.
+Call the Baltimore Social Security Disability lawyers of Plaxen Adler Muncy, P.A. at 410-730-7737 or contact us to schedule a consultation today.
 We are proud to serve clients throughout Maryland.